 There are a handful of special circumstances and life events that could qualify you for a Special Enrollment period.
 This begins 60 days before the trigger event and lasts 60 days after the trigger event date.

-Very recently, in response to the COVID-19 pandemic, several states have reopened their exchanges to allow for uninsured residents to apply for health insurance.
+Very recently, in response to the COVID-19 pandemic, some states have reopened their exchanges to allow for uninsured residents to apply for health insurance.

 Current open exchanges offering COVID-19 Special Enrollments: